 If you’re not sure how to use the splint, have your veterinarian put it on for the first time.
 Most vets are happy to show you how to use your dog’s new splint.

 When putting the splint on your pet, never start from the top strap and go down or vice versa.
 Without knowing it, each strap gets tighter and tighter as you go.
 Start with the top strap fasten the bottom strap before fixing the other splint straps.
 This helps prevent accidentally overtightening your splint.

 Eliminate Rub Points

 Dogs with joint malformation or swollen joints may have areas that gap.
 These spaces can be filled with adhesive-backed foam.
 Foam can be cut and shaped to eliminate gapping and rub points to prevent possible sores from forming.
-Always use medical grade foam to prevent moisture and bacteria from building.
+Always use medical-grade foam to prevent moisture and bacteria from building.

 Let the Leg Rest Overnight

 A dog should only wear a splint during the day and not at night.
 Your dog’s leg needs to breathe.
 When resting, remove the splint and swap it for a lightweight neoprene wrap.
 Hock wraps and carpal wraps offer light joint support that’s comfortable for your dog to wear.